 14. Take a Food Tour

 If you’re a foodie like me, you have to take a food tour.
-They’re the best way to sample the local delicacies and traditional foods, such as fresh fish, craft beer, and Finnish porridge.
-Heather’s Helsinki offers a tasty tour of the city that lasts 4-5 hours and includes 9 different stops around the city for just 85 EUR per person.
-You’ll not only get to eat some great food but you’ll learn a ton about the history and culture behind the cuisine.
+They’re the best way to sample the local delicacies and traditional foods, such as fresh fish, wild game, craft beer, and Finnish porridge.
+Heather’s Helsinki offers a tasty tour of the city that lasts five hours and includes many different stops around the city for just 95 EUR per person.
+You’ll not only get to eat some great food but you’ll learn a ton about the history and culture behind the cuisine too.

 15. Visit the Helsinki City Museum